-- An updated 2024-2025 COVID-19 vaccine is now available. - The updated COVID vaccine covers most of the current viral strains that are seen in New York and the U.S. - The Center for Disease Control and Prevention (CDC) recommends that everyone ages 6 months and older get one of the updated vaccines. - This includes people who have had a COVID-19 vaccine AND people who have had COVID-19 before. - For more information about the 2024-2025 COVID-19 vaccine, visit cdc.gov/covid/vaccines - To get the updated vaccine at a location near you, visit vaccines.gov - If you experience symptoms of COVID-19 or are exposed, you should get tested. - COVID-19 testing can help you decide what to do when sick, such as getting early treatment to prevent severe illness or isolating to lower the risk of spreading illness. - Starting at the end of September 2024, U.S. households will be able to order 4 free at-home COVID-19 tests at COVIDTests.gov - The 2024-2025 Flu Vaccine is now available. - The updated flu vaccine protects against three strains of the flu. - The CDC recommends the flu vaccine for everyone aged 6 months and older. - Individuals aged 65 years and older, people with certain chronic medical conditions, young children and infants, and pregnant people are at higher risk of developing serious complications from the flu. - You can follow New York State flu trends on the Department's Flu Tracker at nyshc.health.ny.gov/web/nyapd/new-yorkstate-flu-tracker.
+- An updated 2024-2025 COVID-19 vaccine is now available. - The updated COVID vaccine covers most of the current viral strains that are seen in New York and the U.S. - The New York State Health Department recommends that everyone ages 6 months and older get the updated vaccine. - This includes people who have had a COVID-19 vaccine AND people who have had COVID-19 before. - For more information about the 2024-2025 COVID-19 vaccine, visit cdc.gov/covid/vaccines - To get the updated vaccine at a location near you, visit vaccines.gov - If you experience symptoms of COVID-19 or are exposed, you should get tested. - COVID-19 testing can help you decide what to do when sick, such as getting early treatment to prevent severe illness or isolating to lower the risk of spreading illness. - The 2024-2025 Flu Vaccine is now available. - The updated flu vaccine protects against three strains of the flu. - The CDC recommends the flu vaccine for everyone aged 6 months and older. - Individuals aged 65 years and older, people with certain chronic medical conditions, young children and infants, and pregnant people are at higher risk of developing serious complications from the flu. - You can follow New York State flu trends on the Department's Flu Tracker at nyshc.health.ny.gov/web/nyapd/new-yorkstate-flu-tracker.